 Journal

 We’ve lived in Chicago for over a decade now which is definitely a baseball city.
 However, baseball had been a background interest for most of my life until about 3 years ago.
-There was a combination of factors that brought it out of the background sports noise (shoutout the Secret Base and Foolish Baseball YouTube channels), though the biggest one was my son’s passion for the sport.
+There was a combination of factors that brought it out of the background sports noise (shoutout the Secret Base and Foolish Baseball YouTube channels), though the biggest reason was my son’s passion for the sport.

 I don’t quite have the camera to get the fidelity I’d like from that far away but it was a great moment to capture.